jirassimok/fictional-giggle/README.md

 The following files are of particular note:

-## `model.js`

-The mobile model is constructed in this file.
-Editing it would allow arbitrary mobiles to be made easily.

-## `Mobile.js`

-This file contains the `Mobile` class, which contains and draws the meshes and arms of a Mobile.

-## `setup.js`

-This file contains initial WebGL setup.

 ## `main.js`

 This file sets up the world to draw, and renders it.